-On February 23rd, 2026, I set out on a long day journey from the city of Blenheim in the Marlborough Region of New Zealand's South Island.
-My route roughly took me to Lake Rotoiti in Nelson Lakes National Park via the Wairau Valley—then north to Motueka, where I trailran the golden beaches of Abel Tasman National Park.
-After winding through some rather treacherous roads into the Tākaka Valley, I made a final sprint past Cape Farewell, at the northernmost tip of South Island, down to my destination—Wharariki Beach.
-You've probably never heard of Wharariki, but you most definitely have seen it before.
-All in all, this took roughly 6 hours of driving one way.
+On February 23rd, 2026, I set out on a long day journey from the city of Blenheim on New Zealand's South Island.
+This ambitious route totaled more than six hours of driving, and took me first through Lake Rotoiti via the Wairau Valley—then north to Motueka, where I trailran the golden beaches of Abel Tasman National Park.

 At approximately 6:45 PM, I began the short but beautiful trek towards the beach.
 The first segment features stunningly green hills with an interesting mix of vegetation and tiny tidal rivers.